jakelazaroff/unpm/README.md

 ## CLI

-Note that there are no commands for adding or removing packages
+Note that there are no commands for adding or removing packages; instead, you should edit `unpm.json` directly.

 ### fetch